Leannald13/datacentric-milestoneproject/README.md

 - I used Slack (data-centric dev channel) to assist with my pagination
 - I used the following code example to assist with pagination: https://github.com/DarilliGames/flaskpaginate/blob/master/app.py
 - I used the mini project lessons provided by CI to put together my functions
+- I had help from Tim Nelson (CI Tutor) to complete my JQuery for my image carousel

 #Acknowledgments
-- I would like to thank my mentor, Anthony Ngene who as always has been amazing.
+- I would like to thank my mentor, Anthony Ngene.
 I was really struggling with a couple of functions and he kindly gave me alot of his time to show me what to do and then talked me through each line of code so I understood it and knew what to do for next time.
 He was reassuring, non-judgemental and I really don't think I would have got there without his help.